 Meanwhile, the airflow rate is also monitored in realtime to indicate the leakage in the flow.

 Reservoir kits (15mL, 50ml or 1.5ml), 2 sets

 OOC membrane chip, 1pc (optional)

 System Setup Example #2

-In this example, cell lines are used to mimic heart and livers on a microfluidic chip with reagent recirculation.
+In this example, cell lines are used to mimic heart and livers on a microfluidic chip with culture media recirculation.

 PG-MFC controller is used to provide pressure to pump reagent from reservoir 1 through liver-heart-on-a-chip to reservoir 2 through a 2 positions/6 ports valve.
 Combining PG-MFC pressure controller with one 2 positions/6 ports valve and two 3-way valves, the system allows flowing buffers in two separate reservoirs back and forth, but still keeps the flow in the microfluidic chip uni-directional.

 Example of microfluidic recirculation system setup for the organ-on-a-chip application.